Anjelica Huston: Screen debut and modeling (1968–1975)

 Her father's film A Walk with Love and Death (1969), where Huston played the 16-year-old French noblewoman Claudia opposite Assi Dayan, marked her screen debut.
-She had been in the running to play Juliet in director Franco Zeffirelli's adaptation of Romeo and Juliet (1968), but Huston withdrew her from consideration when her father decided to cast her as Claudia in A Walk With Love and Death.
-Huston felt that she was wrong for the role, and has commented on the experience that her father "miscast me first time out and I think he realized that.
+She had been in the running to play Juliet in director Franco Zeffirelli's adaptation of Romeo and Juliet (1968), but Huston withdrew herself from consideration when her father decided to cast her as Claudia in A Walk With Love and Death.
+Huston felt that she was wrong for the role as Claudia, and has commented on the experience that her father "miscast me first time out and I think he realized that.
 I was ready to act, but I wasn't ready to act for him ...
 I was difficult, I didn't want to act with no makeup, although I'd have done it for Franco."
 Father and daughter had a fractious relationship on set, with the young Anjelica having difficulty learning her lines and focusing, while her father grew more impatient and angry at directing her.
 Critics derided her performance.

-Huston and her mother were photographed by Arnaud De Rosnay —whom she met at age 16 in Switzerland— in October 1968 for Vogue.
+Huston and her mother were photographed by Arnaud De Rosnay—whom she met at age 16 in Switzerland—in October 1968 for Vogue.

-Shortly afterwards, her mother died in a car accident, and the young Huston relocated to New York City as she "sort of fled London because of the memories; I didn't really know what to do with myself, and I wasn't quite sure what my father's intentions were for me —whether he was going to put me in a convent or launch me as an actress.
+Shortly afterwards, her mother died in a car accident, and the young Huston relocated to New York City as she "sort of fled London because of the memories; I didn't really know what to do with myself, and I wasn't quite sure what my father's intentions were for me—whether he was going to put me in a convent or launch me as an actress.
 Well, he'd already tried to do that, and we'd had a hard time on the making of that first film we did together".
 Inspired by models Jean Shrimpton and Twiggy, Huston decided to pursue modelling, and through photographer Richard Avedon, a friend of her parents, she met Diana Vreeland who proposed to Huston her first American Vogue photoshoot, which took place in Ireland.
 She described it as "very innovative because they presaged the whole sort of Gypsy look".

-Huston became a frequent subject of Bob Richardson, whom she lived with until 1973.
+Huston became a frequent subject of Bob Richardson, with whom she lived until 1973.
 She was signed to Ford Models and in the early 1970s, worked in Europe "for a couple of years".
 She walked the runway for brands such as Zandra Rhodes, Yamamoto, Armani and Valentino.
 Along with Pat Cleveland, Pat Ast, Elsa Peretti, Karen Bjornson and Alva Chinn, she became one of fashion designer Halston's favored troupe of models, nicknamed the Halstonettes.